-The morning of the 1st of June, 1985.
-A convoy of around 600 travellers was making its way to The People's Free Festival at Stonehenge, an annual event that had been running since the mid-1970s.
+The morning of June 1, 1985.
+A convoy of around 600 travelers was making its way to The People's Free Festival at Stonehenge, an annual event that had been running since the mid-1970s.
 Some knew a High Court injunction had been taken out prohibiting the gathering, but no one was stressing.
-Dubbed the Peace Convoy, the procession of vehicles wound haltingly through idyllic countryside, all swaying wheat, sunshine and fluffy clouds of hash.
+Dubbed the Peace Convoy, the procession of vehicles wound haltingly through idyllic countryside, all swaying wheat, sunshine, and fluffy clouds of hash.

-Alan Lodge – a former paramedic in the London Ambulance Service, turned photographer, traveller and charity volunteer – was used to this shambolic form of locomotion.
+Alan Lodge—a former paramedic in the London Ambulance Service, turned photographer, traveler, and charity volunteer—was used to this shambolic form of locomotion.
 "A convoy of two or three hundred motors doesn't get more than five miles before something happens and you all have to stop," he tells me.

 When the convoy ground to a halt for the fifteenth time, Lodge assumed it was just another flat tire.
 He got out to take pictures.
 It wasn't until he heard screams that he knew something was wrong.